DarrenJAN/school-notes/3b/cs-348-textbook-notes.md

   	while not done:
-  		if there is a schema Ri in result that is not in BCNF: let A -> B be a nontrivial FD that holds on Ri such that A+ does not contain Ri and A INTERSDECT B = {}
+  		if there is a schema Ri in result that is not in BCNF: let A -> B be a nontrivial FD that holds on Ri
+  			// this means that AB must be contained in Ri such that A+ does not contain Ri and A INTERSDECT B = {}
   			result = (result - Ri) UNION (Ri - B) UNION (A,B)
   	return result